lbwright22ci/mow-and-more/README.md

 * [City & Guilds NPTC](https://www.nptc.org.uk/) logo

 ### Responsiveness
-In accordance with best practices, the website was designed mobile first.
+In accordance with best practices, the website was designed mobile first (portrait orientation with screen heights of 621px and more).
 For the main site structure, screen-size-dependent responsive styling was implemented using the Bootstrap grid system.
 The same screen breakpoint dimensions were then employed for all custom CSS added.

 Screen responsiveness for mouse point hovering was implemented for laptop dimensions only in most cases as a cursor tip pointer is not present on touch screen devices such as mobile and tablet.